dwyn/frontend.v1/content/blog/useful/index.md

 description: Tidbits I looovvee!
 ---

 Hello neighbor.
 I must say, I am really excited about having one place to store all of the things I want to share with the world.
-I share a little on [instagram](https://www.instagram.com/dwyn/); I share a little on [Twitter](https://twitter.com/dwyn); I have [a few gists](https://gist.github.com/dwyn) with useful information; I have a few [repos](https://github.com/dwyn) with useful code.
-But [dwayne.fm](https://dwayne.fm) has been / will great for keeping things in one place and organized😊
+I share a little on [instagram](https://www.instagram.com/dwyn/); a little on [Twitter](https://twitter.com/dwyn); I have [a few gists](https://gist.github.com/dwyn) with useful information; I have a few [repos](https://github.com/dwyn) with useful code.
+But [dwayne.fm](https://dwayne.fm) has been / will be great for keeping things in one place and organized😊

-Anywho, these are some useful tidbits that I've found helpful in my journey to transhumanism.
+Anywho, these are some useful tidbits that I've found helpful in my journey to transhumanism...
+I mean becoming a stellar engineer.
 Feel free to use what you like, give me feedback on what you hate and most certainly share what you love!
+As always Ill continue to update as neccessary.

 ### Jump to a Section